keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 weight: 10
 ---

 A `KeptnApp` is a Custom Resource Definition (CRD) that serves as a blueprint for defining and managing all the essential components, including [workloads](https://kubernetes.io/docs/concepts/workloads/) that are necessary to operate our application within a Kubernetes cluster.

 This definition outlines the various pieces that make up our application, ensuring their proper orchestration and coordination.

 It contains information about:

 - All [workloads](https://kubernetes.io/docs/concepts/workloads/) and checks
   that are associated with a Keptn application
-- A list of tasks and evaluations to be can be executed such as pre and post-deployment.
+- A list of tasks and evaluations to be can be executed pre or post deployment of the workloads.
-- Tasks which are referenced by `KeptnApp` are defined in a [KeptnTaskDefinition](taskdefinition.md) resource which helps us for more stable deployment.
+- `KeptnApp` refers to tasks defined in a [KeptnTaskDefinition](taskdefinition.md) resource.
-- `KeptnApp` simply looks at the name of a task stored in `metadata.name` to figure out what the task is, without needing to know all the technical details of how the task is carried out by a runner.
-In other words, it recognizes tasks by their names and doesn't get bogged down in the specifics of how they work.
+  The task is identified by the `metadata.name` field value, and KeptnApp doesn't need to know the specific runner used for task definition.

 ## Synopsis